 In addition to the first objection, Anscombe notes that the word ‘cause’ is very broad and represents many concepts in English (scrape, push, carry, make, throw, drove, drank, etc).
 Our understanding of cause therefore derives from language itself.
 We don’t need a technical definition of cause to understand what the concept means.
 We understand cause intuitively when we say that B was caused by A.

 The second objection to the Humean point-of-view is that we can rarely make a universal generalisation when we experience an individual case.
 There are always exceptions and special circumstances in the real world.
+When used in any universal law, the word ‘always’ needs to be treated with scepticism.
 For example, even a simple fact such as ‘water boils at 100 degrees’ is not strictly true in all cases.
 The boiling point is lower on top of a mountain.

 As an example of her argument, Anscombe notes the following case: when an alarm bell sounds (A) somebody wakes up (B).
 But even if this occurs often, it cannot be true in all cases.
 The alarm might be timed to go off a certain time each day, even when nobody is in the house.
 Also, the people in the house could have already woken up via other means (for example, by receiving a phone call).